- About Us

 Since his years with the Australian Chamber Orchestra he has also remained in demand as a guest principal cellist, performing in that role with the Sydney, Canberra and Tasmanian Symphony Orchestras and with the Australian Opera and Ballet Orchestra.

 Julian grew up in Canberra, studying with Nelson Cooke at the Canberra School of Music.
 He also benefited during this time from mentoring by such luminaries as Charmian Gadd, Richard Goldner and John Painter.
 Following completion of his degree he undertook post graduate studies with renowned teacher Janos Starker at Indiana University.

 As a product of his studies and experience as a performer Julian has developed a school of cello playing based on thorough and ongoing analysis of musical and technical issues that sees him sought after as a teacher and chamber music coach.
 He has held teaching positions at the Australian Institute of Music and Canberra School of Music, and in 2013 was appointed as Lecturer in Cello at the Sydney Conservatorium of Music.

-Julian plays on an 1827 Lorenzo Ventapane cello.
+Julian plays on a Lorenzo Ventapane cello made in 1827.